AyadiGithub/Cryptocurrency-Price-Webapp/README.md

 # Cryptocurrency-Price-Webapp
-## Top 5 Cryptocurrency Price Webapp using Streamlit and Yahoo Finance
+## Cryptocurrency Price Webapp using Streamlit and Yahoo Finance

 To run the Webapp:
 1  Open command prompt and activate your environment